| | The Main Sheet August 2001 Corinthian Sailing Club White Rock Lake Dallas, TX

 Links provides hyperlinks

 to some other websites that may be of general interest to club members.
+There are also links to local weather and wind, a site map,

 and a page to keep you informed about recent additions to the site.
+There are also links to local weather and wind, a site map,

 and a page to keep you informed about recent additions to the site.
+Feedback is sought and always welcome.
+Send your comments to

 the webmaster